Water Resources Commissioner

 First Elected: 2012

-Oakland County Water Resources Commissioner Jim Nash began working for the citizens of Oakland County in 2005 when he served on the Oakland County Board of Commissioners.
-He started by focusing his energies on environmental sustainability, green building, and veteran services.
+Oakland County Water Resources Commissioner Jim Nash began working for the citizens of Oakland County in 2005 when he was sworn in as a member of the Oakland County Board of Commissioners.
+From the beginning he has focused his energies on environmental sustainability, green building, and regional cooperation.
 These issues continue to be at the forefront of his decision making.

-Commissioner Nash is a strong advocate for the sustainability’s Triple Bottom Line: economic development, environmental stewardship, and social equity.
-In his words, “we must protect our environment and our precious natural resources while we work for long-term economic success while ensuring that all our citizens have access to the resources they need to succeed in our region.”
+Commissioner Nash is a strong advocate for sustainability’s Triple Bottom Line: economic development, environmental stewardship, and social equity.
+In his words, “we must protect our environment and our precious natural resources while we work for long-term economic success and ensure that all our citizens have access to the resources they need to succeed in our region.”

-Commissioner Nash is an 18-year resident of Farmington Hills.
-He and his wife Karen have been married for 27 years and live in the home where Karen grew up in.
+Commissioner Nash is a 25-year resident of Farmington Hills.
+He and his wife Karen have been married for 34 years and live in the home where Karen grew up.
 They have four children and three grandchildren living in Michigan.
-He is a 1988 graduate of Florida State University, with a BS in political Science and minor in Peace Studies.
+He is a 1988 graduate of Florida State University, with a BS in Political Science and minor in Peace Studies.
 He served as a U.S. Army Medical Specialist from 1977 to 1980 and was honorably discharged.
 He received the Good Conduct Medal and Expert Field Medical Badge.

 Other WRC Leadership: